timbotron/initium-php/README.md

 Seems like data validation coming from the user is always necessary.
 Spritely little package to help with it.

+## Credits

+Besides the packages above, I am using the [Furtive](https://github.com/johno/furtive) CSS Microframework.

+I also credit the 13 fun-size bags of Skittles I ate while working on this in the evenings.

+Skittles.
+Taste the rainbow!

 ## License

 Copyright 2024 Tim Habersack